AdaCore/Ada_Drivers_Library/examples/MicroBit/music/README.md

 =============

-In this example we will see how to play some simple music with the micro:bit and a piezzo buzzer.
+In this example we will see how to play some simple music with the micro:bit and a piezo buzzer.

-In the [Analog Out](../analog_out) we said the the analog output was actually a Pulse Width Modulation (PWM) signal.
-When a piezzo buzzer is connect to an analog output, changing the frequency of the PWM signal means changing the note that the buzzer will play.
+In the [Analog Out](../analog_out) we said that the analog output was actually a Pulse Width Modulation (PWM) signal.
+When a piezo buzzer is connected to a PWM a note is produced, changing the frequency of the PWM signal means changing the note that the buzzer will play.

 Wiring Diagram
 ==============

-For this example we simply connect a piezzo buzzer to pin 0 and ground.
+For this example we simply connect a piezo buzzer to pin 0 and ground.

 Extra hardware: